Ontonagon County, Michigan: Geography

 According to the US Census Bureau, the county has a total area of 3741 sqmi, of which 1311 sqmi is land and 2430 sqmi (65%) is water.
 It is the third-largest county in Michigan by area.

+Ontonagon County is located in the western Upper Peninsula, along the shore of Lake Superior.
 At a longitude of 89.5°W, it is the westernmost county in the United States contained entirely within the Eastern Time Zone.